apache/drill/_docs/data-sources/004-json-ref.md

 * Cast JSON numeric values to [SQL types](/docs/data-types), such as BIGINT, DECIMAL, FLOAT, INTEGER, and SMALLINT.
 * Cast JSON strings to [Drill Date/Time Data Type Formats](/docs/supported-date-time-data-type-formats).

-Drill uses [map and array data types](/docs/data-types) internally for reading and writing complex and nested data structures from JSON.
+Drill uses [map and array data types](/docs/data-types) internally for reading complex and nested data structures from JSON.
 You can cast data in a map or array of data to return a value from the structure, as shown in [“Create a view on a MapR-DB table”] (/docs/lession-2-run-queries-with-ansi-sql).
-“Query Complex Data” shows how to access nested arrays, for example.
+“Query Complex Data” shows how to access nested arrays.

 ## Reading JSON
 To read JSON data using Drill, use a [file system storage plugin](/docs/connect-to-a-data-source) that defines the JSON format.
 You can use the `dfs` storage plugin, which includes the definition.